About INDEEP - International network for scientific investigation of deep-sea ecosystems

 The aim of the International Network for Scientific Investigations of Deep-Sea Ecosystems (INDEEP) is to develop and synthesise our understanding of deep-sea global biodiversity and functioning and provide a framework to bridge the gap between scientific results and society to aid in the formation of sustainable management strategies.

-The INDEEP programme, funded by the Total Foundation for the first three years from 2011 to 2013, was launched in December 2010 with a kick-off meeting in New Orleans, attended by 41 participants representing 16 different countries.
+The INDEEP programme, funded by the Total Foundation for the first six years from 2011 to 2016, was launched in December 2010 with a kick-off meeting in New Orleans, attended by 41 participants representing 16 different countries.
 We gratefully acknowledge the Total Foundation and Census of Marine Life projects ChEss, COMARGE, CeDAMar, CenSeam and EuroCoML for funding this first meeting.

 1. Taxonomy and Evolution